rantahar/introduction-to-mpi/_episodes/01-introduction.md

 As a researcher, you probably have access to an HPC system with thousands or hundreds of thousands of cores.
 To use them all efficiently would be challenging in almost any field.

+Also, if not careful, sometimes running in parallel can give a wrong result (consider the sum, 1 - 1 + 1 - 1 + 1 ...).

 During this course you will learn to design parallel algorithms and write parallel programs using the MPI library.
 MPI stands for Message Passing Interface, and is a low level, extremely flexible and simple set of commands for communicating between copies of a program.